PierreSenellart/provsql/doc/source/dev/memory.rst

 atomicity guarantees -- each message is delivered as an atomic unit even when multiple backends write concurrently.

-Every message begins with a one-byte opcode followed immediately by the sender's ``MyDatabaseId`` (a 4-byte ``Oid``).
-The worker reads this OID before dispatching to the correct per-database :cfunc:`MMappedCircuit` instance, opening a new one lazily if this is the first message for that database.
+Every message begins with a one-byte opcode followed by a header of two 4-byte ``Oid``\ s: the sender's ``MyDatabaseId`` and its ``MyDatabaseTableSpace``.
+The worker dispatches on the first to the correct per-database :cfunc:`MMappedCircuit` instance, opening a new one lazily if this is the first message for that database; the second is what lets it resolve the directory, through ``GetDatabasePath``, for a database that does not live in the default tablespace (it runs outside any transaction and so cannot read ``pg_database`` itself).

 Shared Memory: ``provsql_shmem``